jorendorff/a-history-of-the-world-notes/011-King-Dens-sandal-label.md

 ## Discussion

+This program uses the word "state" a lot: "the world's first cities and states"; "state control"; "a modern state"; "state building".
+What does the word "state" mean here?

 "So how do you lead and control a city or a state where most people don't know each other, and you can only personally persuade a very small percentage of the inhabitants?"
-The program doesn't explain why a city needs to be led and controlled.
+Does the program explain why a city needs to be led and controlled?
 What do you think?

 "And the king and his advisers are looking for ways to reinforce Egypt's sense of its own nationhood, and support for their regime."
 If the king is so powerful, and in total control of all of Egypt, why do they care what Egyptians think or what they support?
+(Hint: Put yourself in the king's shoes.
+What's the worst that could happen if everybody just hates you?)

 How are cities led and controlled now?